 Like my client who just a few weeks ago was working alongside her colleagues who now sits in the safety of her home, feeling guilty that you’re not there with them can be overwhelming.
 I felt (still feel) the same way.
 I’m a nurse.
 I took an oath.
 It doesn’t matter that it’s been a few years since I’ve practiced at the bedside – I should be there too and feel guilty that I’m not.

 Like the director who “promised” her staff at the surgical center that nobody’s hours would be reduced and then had to tell everyone the center was temporarily closing.
 Not only were his employees angry but he was angry too.
+It’s hard to remain positive if furloughed especially when you’re full of anger.

 Many people fall into extreme negative thinking when something happens, like getting furloughed or when something beyond their control happens.
 Some of the thoughts are, “We’re not going to have money to pay the mortgage – we won’t have food – we’ll run out of toilet paper (seriously???) – we’ll become homeless.”
 It’s so easy to allow fear to create a very negative and extreme future for yourself and your family.